RobloxAPI/roar/README.md

 1. `roar.toml` in the working directory.
 2. `roar/roar.toml` in the user config directory (according to [os.UserConfigDir][userconfigdir]).

+The `--no-cache` flag will ignore any cached data, causing the data to be reproduced from scratch.

 ### Configuration
 The generate command is configured by a [TOML][toml] file.